tcoopman/irmin-tutorial/src/Introduction.md

 ## Getting started using OCaml

 Irmin has the ability to adapt to existing data structures using a convenient type combinator ([Irmin.Type](https://mirage.github.io/irmin/irmin/Irmin/Type/index.html)), which is used to define ([Contents](https://mirage.github.io/irmin/irmin/Irmin/Contents/index.html)).
 Additionally, you have a choice of storage backends.
 By default, Irmin provides a few options: an in-memory store, a filesystem store, a git-compatible in-memory store and a git-compatible filesystem store.
-Of course, it's also possible to implement your own storage backend.
+Of course, it's also possible to implement your own storage backend!
 Nearly everything in `Irmin` is configurable including the hash function, branch, key and metadata types.
 Because of this there are a lot of different options to pick from; I will do my best to explain the most basic usage and work up from there.

 The default `Contents` are available under [Irmin.Contents](https://mirage.github.io/irmin/irmin/Irmin/Contents/index.html), but the storage backends are all implemented as separate modules.
 The core backends are on opam as `irmin-mem`, `irmin-fs` and `irmin-git`.
 These packages define the way that the data should be organized, but not any I/O routines.
 Luckily, `irmin-unix` implements the I/O routines needed to make Irmin work on unix-like platforms and `irmin-mirage` provides the same for unikernels built using [Mirage](https://mirage.io).